scottpdawson/scottpdawson/posts/running/philadelphia-marathon-2022.md

 They had us all funnel out through a narrow chute, and I barely registered that I was staring at the Rocky steps.
 I made a beeline for the hotel, which though it was less than a mile away might as well have been on Mars.
 It felt like it took so long to get there, and I was so chilled.
 I stripped off my clothes, hunkered down under the bed sheets, and waited to warm up slowly.
 A hot shower sealed the deal and I waited for Amy and Elizabeth to arrive.
 They both finished and we all met back at the hotel and each got through our warming-up routines.
 I was so grateful to be done and headed for home – happy for the experience, but also happy for the coming rest and preparing for whatever adventure we choose next.

 [Amy wrote a fantastic blog post about her experience](https://skirtrunner.com/race-report/philly-marathon-2022/), too.
-It’s filled with grid, determination, and is incredibly inspiring.
+It’s filled with grit, determination, and is incredibly inspiring.

 ## By the Numbers